November 13, 2025

 random error: we observe patterns in \(X\) (independent variable) and \(Y\) (dependent variable) by chance, when there is in fact no relationship.

-confounding (bias): the systematic observed pattern between \(X\) and \(Y\) is not the true causal relationship between \(X\) and \(Y\).
+confounding (bias): the systematic observed correlation between \(X\) and \(Y\) is not the true causal effect of \(X\) on \(Y\).

 It’s summer of 2020… the correlation Karaivanov et al use effectively compares…